openengsb/openengsb/README.md

 If you simply want to run the openengsb locate the archive at "assembly/target/openengsb-framework-\<version\>.zip", extract it and execute "bin/openengsb" or "bin/openengsb.bat".

-If you like to inlcude all connectors/domains have a look at https://github.com/openengsb/openengsb
+If you like to include all connectors/domains have a look at https://github.com/openengsb/openengsb

 Scripts
 -------